marc2332/bliss/doc/docs/dev_write_ctrl.md

 !!! info

     - Any Bliss controller that is visible to the user in the command line should have an `__info__` function implemented!
+    - The return type of `__info__` must be `str`, otherwhise it fails and `repr` is used as fallback!
     - As a rule of thumb: the retrun value of a custom `__repr__` implementation should not contain `\n` and should be inspired by the standard implementation of `__repr__` in python.

 In Bliss `__info__` is used by the command line interface (Bliss shell or Bliss repl) to enquire information of the internal state of any object / controller in case it is available.
 This is used to have simple way to get (detailed) information that is needed from a __user point of view__ to use the object.
-This is in contrast to the build-in python function `__repr__`, which should return a short summary of the concerned object __developer point of view__.
+This is in contrast to the build-in python function `__repr__`, which should return a short summary of the concerned object from the __developer point of view__.
 The Protocol that is put in place in the Bliss shell is the following:
 * if the return value of a statement entered into the Bliss shel is a python object with `__info__` implemented this `__info__` function will be called by the Bliss shell to display the output.
 As a fallback option (`__info__` not implemented) the standard behavior of the interactive python interpreter involving `__repr__` is used.
 (For details about `__repr__` see next section.)

 Here is an example for the lima controller that is using `__info__`: